What is Plaque and Why Should You Care?

 What is Plaque?

 Plaque is a sticky film that builds up on teeth.
-It is made up of a mixture of food and the bacteria that live in your mouth.
+It's made up of a mixture of food and the bacteria that live in your mouth.
+These harmful bacteria feed on the food you eat and then excrete acidic waste that breaks down the enamel of your teeth, causing cavities.This sticky plaque can also sneak underneath our gums leading to gum disease.

+Gum disease can range from gingivitis (inflammation and redness of the gums) to periodontitis (deterioration of the jaw bone around your teeth).
 Plaque formation is a never-ending cycle that begins right after you brush and/or floss your teeth.
-Its formation is accelerated each time you eat, especially foods and drinks high in sugar or starch.
-Other factors that increase plaque formation are dry mouth, history of head/neck radiation, smoking, and vaping.
+Its formation is accelerated each time you eat, especially foods and drinks that are high in sugar or starch.
+Other factors that increase plaque formation are having a dry mouth, history of head/neck radiation, smoking, and vaping.

 What does plaque feel like?